How to Send Re-Engagement Emails to Inactive Users

 Consider a final "we're cleaning house" email before removing anyone.
 "We noticed you haven't used [Product] in a while.
 If you want to keep receiving updates from us, click here.
 Otherwise, we'll remove you from our list."
 Users who don't click get cleaned off.
 Users who do click have shown a sign of life and might be worth occasional contact.

 When users do fully churn, your approach shifts from re-engagement to win-back.
 Win-back campaigns target users who have explicitly canceled or been removed for inactivity.
 They're different in tone and timing, focusing on what's changed since the user left and offering incentives to return.
-For users who slip through re-engagement without responding, transitioning them to win-back after a gap, maybe 30-60 days later, gives you one more shot at bringing them back.
+For users who slip through re-engagement without responding, transitioning them to a win-back sequence after a gap, maybe 30-60 days later, gives you one more shot at bringing them back.

 Setting Up Your Re-Engagement System